Confluence dark mode: what you need to know

 3. Check your page before publishing!

-Not everyone will use Confluence's Dark Theme.
+Not everyone uses Confluence's Dark Theme.
 If you want to be inclusive and create accessible pages for everyone in your organisation, you should check how your page looks for Dark Theme and Light Theme users.

 Unfortunately, you can't change themes while editing a Confluence page, so you'll need to Publish the page and switch themes from the Account dropdown menu.
 It might be a little fiddly, but ultimately, the effort is worth it to create pages accessible for everyone.